 DN: And you use the sugar?

-B: We do one cup of sugar, one cup of starter, 6-8 tea bags (brewed in water then cooled) and fill the gallon with water, just in the pickle jar I get from the restaurant, let that sit for a month, month and a half.
+B: We do one cup of sugar, one cup of starter, 6-8 organic black tea bags (brewed in water then cooled) and fill the gallon with water, just in the pickle jar I get from the restaurant, let that sit for a month, month and a half.
 Before it’s apple cider vinegar tasting, if it’s apple cider vinegar tasting it totally rips up my stomach.

 DN: It’s too strong.